tadipavankumarreddy/AndroidUsingKotlin-Batch26/Android Notes.md

 #### Assignment
 Just Go through compose basics and design the app by understanding the Column, Row, Box, Text, Button.

-***mutableStateOf()*** This is the function used to track a variable for the data changes happening.
-This will also auto trigger UI updates when it changes.
+***mutableStateOf()***  is a function used to create a state holder that tracks changes to a variable.
+When the variable changes, it automatically triggers UI updates in Jetpack Compose.

 **Specifically:**
 - It is often created using mutableStateOf()